Certified Organic Seed

 Easy-to-grow, early perennial herb.
 Pretty white blooms in late summer.

 Public libraries are hotspots of culture, and sometimes hotspots of food culture.
 At the Gardiner Library, Insook, a frequent library patron and avid gardener, would regularly bring in food to feed the library staff.
 One such treat became the reason we now grow and sell seeds of Garlic Chives.
-Although it appeared to be a jar of chopped lawn grasses, Insook's favorite kimchi, made entirely of garlic chive stalks, remains one of the best and simplest kimchis ever.
-Find the recipe on our blog.
+Although it appeared to be a jar of chopped lawn grasses, Insook’s favorite kimchi, made entirely of garlic chive stalks, remains one of the best—and simplest—kimchis ever.
+We'll never forget that delicious flavor.
+To make your own garlic chive kimchi, search for recipes under buchu kimchi online.

 |Art Pack (200 seeds)||$4.49||In Stock|